Posted: December 21, 2023

-What resulted from a series of brainstorming sessions is a successful Personal Care Provider (PCP) – to – Certified Nursing Assistant (CNA) program that continues and inspires additional team members throughout Someren Glen still today.
+What resulted from a series of brainstorming sessions is a successful Personal Care Provider-to-Certified Nursing Assistant program, or PCP-to-CNA, that continues and inspires additional team members throughout our community still today.

 When it comes to senior living communities, it is hard to overstate just how imperative the staff is in ensuring the community culture is strong and the residents are happy, fulfilled, and properly cared for.

 As noted in a recent article by Life in Long Term Care, the number of people who are 85 years or older is expected to increase by 36% by 2025.
 The implications that come with the aging population are that more care communities will be necessary, hence, more personnel will be needed to staff them.
 Staffing is just the tip of the iceberg and as with any career path, encouraging staff to keep learning and pursuing their own professional goals can be challenging.